Ghayal: Once Again

-Ghayal: Once Again is a 2016 Indian Hindi-language action drama film directed by Sunny Deol and produced by Dharmendra and Jay Dev Banerjee under Vijayta Films.
+Ghayal: Once Again is a 2016 Indian Hindi-language action drama film written and directed by Sunny Deol and produced by Dharmendra under Vijayta Films.
 The film, a direct sequel to Ghayal, stars Sunny Deol, Soha Ali Khan, Om Puri, Shivam Patil, Rishabh Arora, Abhilash Kumar, Neha Khan, Aanchal Munjal and Narendra Jha.
 The soundtrack and musical score were composed by Shankar–Ehsaan–Loy and Vipin Mishra, while cinematography and editing were handled by Ravi Yadav and Chandan Arora.

 Ghayal: Once Again was released worldwide on 5 February 2016.

 Plot

 After the events of the previous film, Ajay Mehra gets released from prison and begins a new career as a reporter for an independent newspaper.
 He also works as a vigilante who assists the police with their hard-to-prosecute cases (including cases where the accused are prominent and influential members of society).
 One such case involves small town reporter Renu who was drugged and assaulted by media baron Aditya Rajguru.
 Renu committed suicide and Rajguru's men covered up the matter, implicating her innocent boyfriend.
 Ajay swings into action and abducts Rajguru, soon forcibly obtaining his DNA.
 Rajguru is then arrested and Ajay is declared a sensational hero.
 However, Ajay still suffers anxiety attacks from the painful memories of his past.
 His psychiatrist girlfriend Dr. Rhea helps him with his problems.

 Joe D'Souza has retired and is now a social activist.
 Ajay often collaborates with him and helps him out.
 However, D'Souza is killed in a traffic accident in Panvel.
 A blogger named Zoya Saigal is shocked to discover that Joe was actually shot dead.
 She had accidentally captured the murder on video, committed by Kabir Raj Bansal, who is the son of business mogul Raj Bansal.
 Zoya and her friends panic and want to take the video to the cops, but Zoya's friend Anushka's maternal grandfather infers that Raj Bansal had staged the road accident (where 8 other innocent people were killed) and stops them, due to Bansal's power.
 It is further revealed that D'Souza had visited Raj Bansal and directly accused him of illegal land acquisition.
 Bansal tried to bribe him, but an argument ensues, where Kabir shot D'Souza in a fit of rage and the accident was covered up.